public-accountability/littlesis-rails/DEVELOPMENT.md

 ## Development

 Our development setup is docker-based.
-To install the requirements on debian use: `apt install ruby git docker.io docker-compose gzip`

-### Helper Program bin/littlesis

-`bin/littlesis` is a helper program that will let you easily interact with the docker containers to do common development tasks such as starting the rails console, running tests, starting sphinx, and viewing logs without having to remember esoteric docker & bash commands. `bin/littlesis` is also used in production.
+You'll need ruby, docker, & docker-compose installed and located in your path. `bin/littlesis` is a helper program that will let you easily interact with the docker containers to do common development tasks such as starting the rails console, running tests, viewing logs, etc without having to remember esoteric docker & bash commands. `bin/littlesis` can also used for production.

 To see the script's features run: `bin/littlesis help`